Skip to content

 2.2 The start: introduction to the company

-On your first day at the company you will be introduced to a lot of new people and your new work place.
-You will get to know your boss and your colleagues.
-Further you will get information about working hours, safety regulations, and many other things related to your tasks.
+On your first day at the company you will be introduced to a lot of new people and familiarized with your new workspace.
+You'll have the opportunity to meet your supervisor and colleagues.
+Additionally, you'll receive details about working hours, safety regulations, and other aspects relevant to your tasks.
 Often there is an introductory interview.
 Be friendly and motivated and don’t hesitate to ask questions if you haven’t understood some of the explanations.

 Your supervisor might give you some information about the following topics: